MatteoPerona/usa-power-outage-predictions/README.md

 - CAUSE.CATEGORY (nominal variable describing the cause of a given power outage)

 > We are removing Alaska from our data because there are not enough observations to make it viable for our model. <br>
-> Note: We are not using any ordinal data for this model.
+> We are not using any ordinal data for this model.

 Let's grab our baseline data from our outage dataframe: